Learn Hebrew through interactive activities and develop your understanding of Hebrew texts through these unique week-long courses.

 Training Team

-Both weeks will be led by Phil King, who is a member of Wycliffe UK and teaches on Moorlands’ MA Language, Community & Development at our School of Language and Scripture.
+The week will be led by Phil King, who is a member of Wycliffe UK and teaches on Moorlands’ MA Language, Community & Development at our School of Language and Scripture.
 Phil taught Hebrew to Papua New Guinean Bible translators for more than ten years, and has continued this within a UK setting.
 His PhD was on metaphors in Biblical Hebrew.

 Phil will be assisted by Daniel Paul, who is the MA LCD Programme Leader and a translation and linguistics consultant.
 His BA was in Biblical Hebrew and Aramaic.